St Gerald's College, Castlebar

 St Gerald's College is an Irish all-boys De La Salle secondary school located in Castlebar, County Mayo.
-As of September 2016, there are approximately 45 teachers and 600 students attending the school.
 The original school was opened in 1908.
 The current school was opened in 1971.
+As of December 2024, the school had 626 students.
 In 2009, the school celebrated its centenary.
-A new extension was added to the school and opened in 2013.
+An extension was added to the school, and opened in 2013.